nxskok/pasias/docs/24-pcfa.md

 Solution

-Day 37 is at the bottom right of the plot, at the pointy end of the arrows for rain, wind gust and average wind.
+Day 37 is at the top left of the plot, at the pointy end of the arrows for rain, wind gust and average wind.
 This suggests a rainy, windy day: